Phuket province: Economy

 In the first half of 2019, Phuket experienced a decrease in tourist arrivals, which impacted the local hospitality industry.
 This trend was marked by reduced hotel occupancy rates and intensified price competition among accommodations.
 Consequently, there was a noted decrease in revenue per available room (RevPAR).
 Analysts attribute this downturn to a combination of fewer tourists and an oversupply of hotel rooms.
 However, despite the decline in tourist numbers, the Tourism Authority of Thailand (TAT) reported a 3.1% increase in tourism revenues for the same period.

 Estimates of the total number of hotel rooms in Phuket vary.
 According to Oxfam, Phuket has approximately 60,000 hotel rooms to cater to its 9.1 million annual visitors.
 Contrasting figures were presented in reports by the Bangkok Post in September 2019.
 One report indicated that Phuket has around 600 hotels comprising 40,000 rooms.
 A separate report from three weeks earlier estimated 93,941 available hotel rooms, excluding villas and hostels, with an expectation of an additional 15,000 rooms by 2024.
 These varying figures highlight the difficulty in accurately quantifying the total number of hotel accommodations in the region.

 In 2023, Phuket experienced a 15% increase in property prices with demand driven by an influx of Russian and Ukrainian nationals.
 The number of luxury villas launched in Phuket during the first six months of 2023 surged 12 times to 541 units worth a total 29.6 billion baht, from 45 units valued at 886 million baht the previous year.

+Notably, 60% of property transactions are driven by foreign owners driving economic activity but simultaneously pressuring locals out of key urban hubs.

 As Thailand moves to legalize gambling, Phuket is expected to be one of the locations of an integrated resort.

-Phuket continues to see a rise in eco-friendly tourism activities and sustainably focused resorts.